patrickkfkan/volumio-bandcamp/README.md

 *This plugin is not affiliated with Bandcamp whatsoever.*

-## Getting Started
+## Installation

+If you see the Bandcamp Discover plugin in the Volumio plugin store (under 'Music Services'), you may install or update it from there.
+If you do not find it in the store or would like to manually install or update the plugin, you may follow the instructions below.

+### Manual Installation

-To install the Bandcamp Discover plugin, first make sure you have [enabled SSH access](https://volumio.github.io/docs/User_Manual/SSH.html) on your Volumio device.
-Then, in a terminal:
+To install the plugin manually, first make sure you have [enabled SSH access](https://volumio.github.io/docs/User_Manual/SSH.html) on your Volumio device.
+Then, SSH into Volumio and do the following:

 ```
-$ ssh volumio@<your_Volumio_address>
+// SSH terminal:
+// (You can copy and paste each line after the $ sign)

 volumio:~$ mkdir bandcamp-plugin
 volumio:~$ cd bandcamp-plugin